ELEVATE RECOVERY HOMES

 MEET THE TEAM

-Elevate recovery’s team of professionals understands that drug and alcohol addiction is a multi-faceted, personal disease that requires individualized care to be treated effectively.
+The Elevate Recovery Homes’ team of professionals understands that drug and alcohol addiction is a multi-faceted, personal disease that requires individualized care to be treated effectively.
 Our staff helps guide members through an innovative approach to overcoming drug and alcohol addiction using various strategies geared at promoting growth and sustainable change in every area of the lives of our members.

 Letter from Robby Mitchell